Five ITAD Mistakes Not to Make

 5 mistakes not to make

-Organizations constantly replace outdated computers and countless types of electronic devices to keep up with technology and enhance worker productivity.
+Organizations constantly replace outdated computers and countless electronic devices to keep up with technology and enhance worker productivity.
 This rush to upgrade, however, creates a challenge: large numbers of excess electronics must be managed and disposed of properly.

 IT asset disposition (ITAD) requires numerous complex activities: transportation, equipment testing, data destruction, remarketing, de-manufacturing, recycling, and reporting.
 Activities not outsourced to trusted vendors are too often performed by employees who are given little-or-no guidance from senior management.